munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 A single trace ID flows through the entire conversation lifecycle—from the initial request to the orchestrator, through agent invocations, function tool calls, and external API services.
 Each component creates child spans under the parent trace, allowing you to reconstruct the complete execution path and identify where latency or errors occurred across agents and auxiliary services.

-## Observability for LLM and Agent Systems
+## Observability for LLM and agent systems

 For LLM-driven architectures, observability must capture **the cognitive layer**—what the model or agent saw, decided, and produced.